Who We Are

 Minnesota Atheists is Minnesota's oldest and largest atheist organization.
 We are a 501(c)(3) non-profit, educational organization that seeks to promote the positive contributions of atheism to society and to maintain separation of state and church.

 Our bylaws are available here.
-Each year we hold eight monthly members meetings with guest speakers (Jan.-May, Sept.-Nov.), three picnics (June-Aug.), and a Winter Solstice banquet (Dec.), and four Quarterly Business/Members Meetings.
+Each year we hold eight monthly meetings with guest speakers (Jan.-May, Sept.-Nov.), three picnics (June-Aug.), a Winter Solstice banquet (Dec.), and four Quarterly Business/Members Meetings.

-We have a full calendar of events, such as dinners, movie nights, game nights, discussion groups, book clubs, a how to debate class and many others.
-To find out about these events, sign up for A.W.E. - Atheists Weekly E-mail.
+We have a full calendar of events, such as dinners, movie nights, game nights, discussion groups, book clubs, and many others.
+To find out about these events, sign up for A.W.E. - Atheists Weekly E-mail, or join our Meetup.

 We produce a public access cable TV program, "Atheists Talk," and a weekly podcast of the same name.

 We offer speakers to the community free of charge.
 We specialize in presentations to high school and community college comparative religion classes.

 Minnesota Atheists is a democratic organization with elected representatives who serve on the board for a one year term unless reelected.
 Nominations are in January and elections are in February with the new board taking effect March 1st.
 Nominees need to be paying members in good standing for at least one year prior to the date of election; Director-at-Large nominees need only be members for 6 months prior.
 If you are interested in joining the 2017 Board, make sure your membership is current and let us know that you're interested!

 You may click on the board member's name to email them directly.
 General inquiries to the board can be sent to firstname.lastname@example.org.